Minerva Silicon Valley's Team brings a wide range of experience, skills and insights to serve you.

 Karl advises municipalities and global corporations on energy data management systems, energy markets and risk management, climate action planning and climate mitigation projects.
 Karl served as a Principal Consultant in DNV GL’s Sustainable Buildings and Communities group where he focused on energy data management systems, energy markets and risk management, climate action planning and climate mitigation projects.
 His clients included the cities of Boston, Metro Vancouver, and Palo Alto.
 Among other projects, he prepared strategic management reviews of energy consumption.
 Karl served Global Strategist for Energy and Sustainability at Hewlett Packard implementing energy management practices across 1,200 HP facilities in 170 countries.
 Prior to HP, he spent 10 years as energy risk manager for the City of Palo Alto where he led the development of the City’s Climate Action Plan and Roadmap; managed the financial and operational risks associated with the City’s electricity and natural gas procurement portfolio; and, led the negotiations with renewable energy providers for PPA’s for electricity and NAESB gas contracts.
 Karl’s international experience includes living and conducting research on human impacts on ecosystems in Uganda.
 He earned a Ph.D. in Environmental Science from Cambridge University, an MBA from UCLA and a BA in Biology from Grinnell College

-Kanako is an expert on financial analysis and research.
+Kanako excels in project management, financial analysis and research.
 She held senior positions in corporate banking and capital markets, in New York, Tokyo and London for Nippon Credit Bank, Chase and the European Bank for Reconstruction and Development, respectively.
 More recently, Kanako has focused on Microfinance and Sustainability, working initially for Opportunity Fund.
 She worked for two years in business development at Sustainable Silicon Valley helping to catalyze changes for a better & more sustainable Bay Area and joined Minerva leading business development in 2016.
-Kanako earned her MS in business as a Sloan Fellow at London Business School, and her MA in Economics and International Relations from The Johns Hopkins University SAIS.
+Kanako earned her MS in business as a Sloan Fellow at London Business School, and her MA in Economics and International Relations from The Johns Hopkins University, SAIS.
 Her BA is in English Literature from Kansai University in Osaka.
 She is currently enrolled in the Advanced Program in Sustainable Management at UC Berkeley.

 Ben has extensive finance and strategy experience.
 Ben advises Fortune 500 companies on a number of mergers & acquisitions, for example Seagate Technologies $1.9 billion acquisition of Maxtor Corporation and Fortune Brand’s $5 billion acquisition of 20 brands from Pernod Ricard.
 Ben works with entrepreneurs on strategy and fundraising for clients, including New Cycle Capital.
 Ben invested a $1.2 billion proprietary portfolio at Wells Fargo in structured financial products and co-managed 3 funds of $900 million.
 Ben is interested in and does economic research on two-sided markets (platforms).
 Ben earned a B.A. in Economics and History from the University of Pennsylvania and was a member of the 1991 National Championship crew team.